protontypes/open-sustainable-technology/README.md

 - [ocpp](https://github.com/mobilityhouse/ocpp) - Python implementation of the Open Charge Point Protocol
 - [docile-charge-point](https://github.com/NewMotion/docile-charge-point) - Scriptable OCPP charge point simulator and test tool
 - [MaaS Global](https://github.com/maasglobal/maas-schemas) - Mobility as a Service API - data model, tests, and validation
-- [coopcycle](https://github.com/coopcycle/coopcycle-web) - CoopCycle is a self-hosted platform to order meals in your neighborhood and get them delivered by bike couriers
+- [CoopCycle](https://github.com/coopcycle/coopcycle-web) - is a self-hosted platform to order meals in your neighborhood and get them delivered by bike couriers
-- [EVNotify](https://github.com/EVNotify/EVNotify) - EVNotify allows you to monitor your electric vehicle and let you notify when the specified preset state of charge has been achieved.
+- [EVNotify](https://github.com/EVNotify/EVNotify) -  allows you to monitor your electric vehicle and let you notify when the specified preset state of charge has been achieved.
-- [diowa/icare: Open Source Carpooling Platform](https://github.com/diowa/icare) - icare is an open source carpooling platform used as a basis for our commercial product Company Carpool
+- [icare](https://github.com/diowa/icare) - is an open source carpooling platform used as a basis for our commercial product Company Carpool
-- [carpoolear](https://github.com/STS-Rosario/carpoolear) - Carpoolear is the first Argentine Facebook app that allow the users of this social network share car trips with other users.
+- [Carpoolear](https://github.com/STS-Rosario/carpoolear) - is the first Argentine Facebook app that allow the users of this social network share car trips with other users.
 - [UTD19](https://utd19.ethz.ch/) - Largest multi-city traffic dataset publically available
 - [OpenEVSE](https://github.com/OpenEVSE/ESP8266_WiFi_v2.x) - Open Source Electric Vehicle Charging Station
-- [navitia](https://github.com/CanalTP/navitia) - Navitia is an open-source web API, initially built to provide traveler information on urban transportation networks.
+- [navitia](https://github.com/CanalTP/navitia) - is an open-source web API, initially built to provide traveler information on urban transportation networks.
 - [DeepMove](https://github.com/vonfeng/DeepMove) - Predicting Human Mobility with Attentional Recurrent Networks
 - [mobility-data-specification](https://github.com/openmobilityfoundation/mobility-data-specification) - A data standard to enable communication between mobility companies and local governments.
 - [sumo](https://github.com/eclipse/sumo) - SUMO is an open source, highly portable, microscopic and continuous traffic simulation package designed to handle large networks.
 It allows for intermodal simulation including pedestrians and comes with a large set of tools for scenario creation.
-- [openconcept](https://github.com/mdolab/openconcept) - A toolkit for conceptual MDAO of aircraft with unconventional propulsion architectures
+- [OpenConcept](https://github.com/mdolab/openconcept) - A toolkit for conceptual MDAO of aircraft with unconventional propulsion architectures
-- [ocm-system](https://github.com/openchargemap/ocm-system) - Open Charge Map is the global public registry of electric vehicle charging locations
+- [Open Charge Map](https://github.com/openchargemap/ocm-system) - is the global public registry of electric vehicle charging locations
-- [EVCC](https://github.com/andig/evcc) - EVCC is an extensible EV Charge Controller with PV integration implemented in Go.
+- [EVCC](https://github.com/andig/evcc) - is an extensible EV Charge Controller with PV integration implemented in Go.
-- [SteVe](https://github.com/RWTH-i5-IDSG/steve) - SteVe provides basic functions for the administration of charge points, user data, and RFID cards for user authentication and was tested successfully in operation
+- [SteVe](https://github.com/RWTH-i5-IDSG/steve) - provides basic functions for the administration of charge points, user data, and RFID cards for user authentication and was tested successfully in operation
 - [RISE-V2G](https://github.com/V2GClarity/RISE-V2G) - The only fully-featured reference implementation of the Vehicle-2-Grid communication interface ISO 15118
 - [simobility](https://github.com/sash-ko/simobility) - is a human-friendly Python framework that helps scientists and engineers to prototype and compare fleet optimization algorithms (autonomous and human-driven vehicles)
 - [MobiVoc](https://github.com/vocol/mobivoc) - is an open vocabulary for future-oriented mobility solutions.